2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/README.md

-NOTE TO SELF/TO DO LIST UPDATE INIT, DEBUG TRAIN, MAKE MODULE

 SciFest@College AIT 2020 project by Kacper Gibas, Sam Kierans and Billy Yan.

-apologies we do not know how to put in citations so we just stuck the links in instead. sorry about that

 Retaining information through arbitrary timesteps with 'simple' RNN?
 Kacper Gibas, Sam Kierans and Billy Yan.